xiix0/scam/README.md

-An exotic journey in downtown Newark is in your future.
+Today is the first day of the rest of your life.